microsoft/fluentui/rfcs/convergence/react-focus-management.md

 Context provider that hosts the [ability-helpers](https://github.com/microsoft/ability-helpers) instance and its API objects.

-The below table defines what is included in the context value
+The below table defines what is included in the context value.

 > Note that this table will increase as more ability-helpers features are included in Fluent